|

 of patients experienced near misses.
 Few patient-reported incidents were

-identified in the medical record, and
+identified in the medical record, and none were submitted by clinicians to

 the hospital's incident-reporting system.